capa46/project/another-page.md

 - Looking for the data in the ArCo ontologies documentation: http://wit.istc.cnr.it/arco/

-- Realizing the query using the ArCo SPARQL endpoint: https://dati.cultura.gov.it/sparql
+- Realizing queries using the ArCo SPARQL endpoint: https://dati.cultura.gov.it/sparql

-- Verifying it on the ArCo ontology
+- Verifying them on the ArCo ontology

+- Using LLMs

 - Creating triples to enrich the ArCo ontology

-- Using LLMs